ipfs/specs/ARCHITECTURE.md

 - (b) Then look into the links of (a), find the hash for `test`, and resolve it
 - (c) Then look into the links of (b), find the hash for `foo`, and resolve it

-See more in the path resolution spec (TODO).
+See more in the [path resolution spec](https://github.com/ipld/specs/blob/master/data-model-layer/paths.md).

 ![](img/ipfs-resolve/ipfs-resolve.gif)